 1. How to apply for a Dubai free zone visa for an employee?

-To apply for a Dubai Free Zone employee visa, your company must first be registered and licensed in a free zone, then you apply for an Entry Permit, complete a Medical Test & Emirates ID, and finally get the Residence Visa stamped in the passport, with most steps handled digitally through the specific free zone authority (like IFZA, DMCC) or via a business setup consultant, requiring documents like passport copies, license, and photos.
+To obtain a Dubai Free Zone employee visa, your company must first be registered and licensed in a free zone.
+After that, you apply for an Entry Permit, complete your Medical Test and Emirates ID, and then get your Residence Visa stamped in your passport.
+Most steps are done online through the free zone authority (such as IFZA or DMCC) or with help from a business setup consultant.
+You’ll need documents like passport copies, your company license, and photos.

 2. Can I work anywhere in the UAE with a Free Zone visa?

-Technically, your visa sponsors you to work for a company located within a specific Free Zone.
-While you can attend meetings or work remotely from anywhere, your official place of employment must be the Free Zone entity.
-As of 2026, new regulations allow some Free Zone companies to get permits to work on the mainland more easily.
+Your visa allows you to work for a company based in a specific Free Zone.
+You can attend meetings or work remotely from other places, but your official employer must be the Free Zone company.
+Starting in 2026, some Free Zone companies will find it easier to get permits to work on the mainland.

 3. How long does it take to get the visa?